sictweb/bti425-2020/graded-work/assign1.md

 The web API will be posted to Heroku and Atlas, and provides the data for the React app.

 The React app will use components to support the typical range of data service tasks (get, add, edit, delete).
-It will be deployed to a public host (Heroku), so that you can deliver it to other devices (including, for example, your smartphone).
+It will also be deployed to a public host (Heroku), so that you can deliver it to other devices (including, for example, your smartphone).

 Here's a diagram that shows the relationships among your browser, the deployed React app, and the deployed web API.
 Right-click and open it in a new tab/window to view it full size.